 With an estimated 25 lakh weddings in just one month between 14th November to 13th December, it’s surely a wedding season in India.
 Indian weddings are famous for their month-long preparations and almost week-long celebrations.
 For people with diabetes, this means balancing healthy eating habits for as long as the wedding celebrations last.
-Indeed, selecting appropriate food for diabetes care can be the most difficult task during this time, as many traditional dishes are highly rich in carbohydrates and not ideal for diabetics.
+Indeed, selecting an appropriate diabetes diet can be the most difficult task during this time, as many traditional dishes are highly rich in carbohydrates and not ideal for diabetics.

 Does that mean you have to starve yourself and see others indulging in delicious buffets?
 We guess, with some planning and a lot of self-control, you can enjoy the feast and still manage to not ruin your perfect diabetic routine.